cosanlab/neighbors/docs/development.md

 Now anytime you try to commit new changes, git will automatically run black before the commit and warn you if certain files need to be formatted.

+## Editing continuous integration

+To change how the automatic workflow builds are specified, make the relevant edits in `.github/workflows/conda_ci.yml`.

 ## Documentation